-The DGAA amended the requirements for eligible solar thermal energy systems to remove the requirement that all such systems have a certification from the Solar Rating and Certification Corporation ("SRCC"):
+The DGAA amended the requirements for eligible solar thermal energy systems to remove the requirement that all such systems have a certification from the Solar Rating and Certification Corporation ("SRCC").
+The new language is as follows:

 "For nonresidential solar heating, cooling, or process heat property systems producing or displacing greater than 10,000 kilowatt hours per year, the solar collectors used shall be SRCC OG-100 certified and the energy output shall be determined by an onsite energy meter that meets performance standards established by OIML."